93jy/quartz/content/notes/Climate change, sustainability.md

 - Solutions:
 	- COP, other international conferences, etc.
 - This is a [wicked problem](notes/C_Wicked%20environments.md).
 Many concepts / mental models involved, far ranging
-- [Incentives](notes/2_Incentives.md) Is most of it.
+- [Incentives](notes/2_Incentives.md) is most of it.
 Finance plays a big part in these incentives.
 - [Sustainability reporting](notes/Sustainability%20reporting.md)
 - [Green bonds](Green%20bonds.md)